jojoford/password-generator/README.md

 # Password-Generator
-#
+#  A website that using window-prompts to help the user generate a password

-Starter Code provided
+Starter Code provided javascript
-#HTML provided
+HTML provided
-#CSS provided
+CSS provided

+BUILT WITH
+ HTML
+ CSS
-#Created using HTML, CSS, JAVA
+ JAVA

 GIVEN a starter code providing layout of website.
 The "genrate password" button was not functional.